HemalathaRamanujam2022/mlops_temperature_prediction/README.md

 ## <ins>Temperature prediction in London</ins>
-This is an end to end project to implement a machine learning operation pipeline that predicts the mean temperature in London on a given date based on important weather parameters gathered by European Climate Assessment & Dataset project.
+This is an end to end project to implement a machine learning operations pipeline that predicts the mean temperature in London on a given date based on important weather parameters gathered by European Climate Assessment & Dataset project.
 This project is implemented using MLflow, Prefect, Jupyter Notebook, Flask, Evidently and Grafana.
 Amazon S3 is used as an artifact repository.

 ## Description
 ### Problem